rosafilgueira/EMB_datastreaming/README.md

 Start producing streams to the 'emb' topic - 1 stream per line and file.
 We have added the sensor_id to each line, so we know from which sensor the data is been streamed from.

 * 4.1 Using websevices - Falcon (recommended option):
   In a new terminal start a feeder script POSTing messages to Falcon.
-With -s you can indicate which sensor you want to stream data from:
+With -s you can indicate which sensor you want to stream data from.
+  We have locally stored data from 'emb3' and 'emb2' sensors.

   ```
   cd sensordata